CalsRanna/cached_network/README.md

 # Cached Netword

 This is a package use to fetch data from web and write as string into cache directory.
 If the cache file exists, then will read data from cache file instead of web.
-Besides, it provides a widget use to view caches..
+Besides, it provides a widget use to view caches.

 ## Install